 UC9-2: Authors: AN

-UC9-3: Sprint3
+UC9-3: Date: Sprint3

-UC9-4: Purpose: To show the winning status and Main map with unlocked level.
+UC9-4: Purpose: To show the winning status and Main map with levels.

 UC9-5: Overview: The player won the game by passing through exit.
 The client sends the request to update the score.
 Server starts processing request.
-Server updates the results in scoreboard, unlocks the new level and sends a response back to client to show the result screen with details which include time, coins or other entities player collected.
-Client displays the main map to player, which shows the unlocked level with an option to return to main menu.
+Server updates the results in scoreboard, and sends a response back to client to show the result screen with details which include time, coins or other entities player collected.
+Client displays the main map to player, which shows the levels with an option to return to main menu.

-UC9-6: Cross References: R6, R6.1, R6.2, R7
+UC9-6: Cross References: Functional Requirements R6, R6.1, R6.2, R7